-Posted on March 2020 By Elle Elkins
+Posted on March 2020 By Syntech Recruitment

 Following the recent advice from the Government during the Covid-19 pandemic, people are being asked to work from home "where they possibly can", and avoid pubs, clubs, theatres and social venues.
 Here, we have listed five tips to help keep you sane and motivated whilst working from home.

 If it’s the sofa, plump your cushions, wipe down the coffee table and open the curtains.
 Wherever it may be, ensure you have plenty of light and, where possible, open a nearby window for fresh air.

 Having a set schedule or ‘To Do’ list can put some focus and structure back into your life.
-Ticking things of your list or archiving those emails will give you a great sense of achievement.
+Ticking things off your list or archiving those emails will give you a great sense of achievement.

 Furthermore, it is mentally important to practice good personal hygiene in general.
-Working from home in your pyjamas all day is all well and good, but when its day four, your hair is greasier than the bottom of a pizza box and even the dog is starting to judge you, it’s time for a shower!
+Working from home in your pyjamas all day is all well and good, but when it's day four, your hair is greasier than the bottom of a pizza box and even the dog is starting to judge you, it’s time for a shower!

 Schedule Breaks – Taking short breaks away from the laptop is good for your eyes and your mind.
 You could make a cup of tea, call a family member or get some air in the garden.
-Regular breaks have been shown to improve productivity, mental wellbeing and overall work performance.
+Regular breaks have been shown to improve productivity, mental well-being and overall work performance.